seanmerron/Retirement-Roadmap/README.md

 - I don't let my material stash get over $1,000 and deposit extra money into savings.

 Kids
 - Kids are great and there are people that want more and more and that is great.
 However, kids are expensive.
-I really don't want to discourage people form having kids but it's important to talk about them.
+I really don't want to discourage people from having kids but it's important to talk about them.
 - It's very important to me to make sure I don't have more kids than I can give enough time/love to and unfortunately money can have an impact on that.
-- Kids need daycare, have higher medical expenses, diapers, formula, birth costs, missed work from many sicks days, more food, need entertainment, bigger cars, sports and so on...
+- Kids need daycare, have higher medical expenses, diapers, formula, birth costs, missed work from many sick days, more food, need entertainment, bigger cars, sports and so on...
-- Just consider your financial situation before having kids ad adjust as needed.
+- Just consider your financial situation before having kids and adjust as needed.
 You need time and money to continue with your personal goals while also being a good parent.

 ### Step 4: One Month of Expenses + $1,000 Buffer

 It's important to not live paycheck to paycheck and the first way to do that is to have enough in your checking account for 1 month of expenses + a $1,000 buffer for unexpected/emergency expenses.

 You have a budget now so you know exactly how much you spend monthly.
 Use the leftover in your Misc expenses budget at the end of the month to start saving this amount up.
-You'll have enough for all of your monthly expenses and this months paychecks are preparing for the next month so you don't have to countdown until payday anymore.
+You'll have enough for all of your monthly expenses and this month’s paychecks are preparing for the next month so you don't have to countdown until payday anymore.

 This peace of mind is important before tackling debt.
-If you need more peace of mind due to variable income or job insecutiy then you may choose to increase the # of months of expenses saved before moving onto the next step.
+If you need more peace of mind due to variable income or job insecurity then you may choose to increase the # of months of expenses saved before moving onto the next step.

 ### Step 5: Eliminate Debt

 A credit report lists your credit history and you are entitled to 3 free reports yearly from https://www.annualcreditreport.com.
 Run the report to understand what is outstanding and close any old accounts.
 This is also a good report to check for identify theft issues.

-A credit score is a number the credit bureus come up with to help lenders judge your credit risk.
+A credit score is a number the credit bureaus come up with to help lenders judge your credit risk.
 You have to pay for this number unless you get it within Mint.com like I mentioned earlier.
 It's not worth paying for in my opinion, you can get a good idea from your credit report.
--  Some non-lenders also use your credit score to determine risk like insurance companies, landloards, utilities, etc...
+-  Some non-lenders also use your credit score to determine risk like insurance companies, landlords, utilities, etc...
 However, usually you can offer to pay for things up front if you have no or bad credit history, co-sign or show proof of income.
 -  I really hate credit scores because it uses things like age of accounts, available credit and # of accounts to give you better scores.
 I think this is BS and causes people to get into the credit world when they're not ready for the risks.
 An important effort of mine in the future is to explain how to get through life without credit.
-People think this is wierd which means I'm probably onto something...
+People think this is weird which means I'm probably onto something...

 I'm not exactly sure when bankruptcy should be an option but if your monthly debt is exceeding your income then you're probably there.
 Aside from that, eliminating debt is essential to getting on your feet and working towards retirement.

-Debts that have higher interest rates should be tackled first but some people prefer the incremental satisfaction of the "snowball" method which involes paying off the smallest balance debts first and then moving eventually to the bigger balances debts to provide frequent "woohoo" points for motiviation/reward.
+Debts that have higher interest rates should be tackled first but some people prefer the incremental satisfaction of the "snowball" method which involves paying off the smallest balance debts first and then moving eventually to the bigger balances debts to provide frequent "woohoo" points for motivation/reward.
 Do whichever works for you.

 Some large debts like auto loans can be paid off by selling the car and downgrading to something that is "enough" for your lifestyle.
 Leasing and buying cars/phones new should be avoided to prevent wasting money.
 Buying something a few years old will typically get you the better deal or you can drive around an old beater if you're up for it :)